jurezgubic/entrainment/README.md

 # Single cloud entrainment

-Notebook exploring LES data of a single cloud from a 20 minute simulation.
-Data is extracted from RICO using [ParaCon](https://github.com/ParaConUK), but should be applicable to a range of test cases.
+Notebook exploring LES data of a single cloud over a 20 minute simulation.
+Cloud data used here can be extracted from RICO using [ParaCon](https://github.com/ParaConUK).